 Food & Eating Out in Portugal

-introduced hot chiles to Asia and tempura to Japan?
-Maybe not but I’m sure you will have heard of Pasteis de Nata, the infamous custard tart which must be tried warm if at all possible.
+Did you know that Portugal introduced hot chiles to Asia and tempura to Japan?
+Maybe not, but I’m sure you will have heard of Pasteis de Nata, the infamous custard tart which must be tried warm if at all possible.

-- Salt cod or bacalhau is a Portugese staple.
+- Salt cod or bacalhau is a Portuguese staple.
 It is stocked in all supermarkets and small food shops, stacked precariously high like pieces of white and grey corrugated cardboard and smelling pretty pungent (understatement!).
-Apparently there are 101 ways to cook salt cod, try it and eat like a local.
+Apparently, there are 101 ways to cook salt cod, try it and eat like a local.

-- Portugal’s wines are fabulous, from the famous Port, to the fresh and crisp Vinho Verde and sweet Madeira, there is something to suit everyone.
+- Portugal’s wines are fabulous, from the famous Port to the fresh and crisp Vinho Verde and sweet Madeira wine, there is something to suit everyone.
 If you visit Porto, try a tour of a port wine lodge, finishing with a tasting.
-For our money, Ferreira is the best and has the added bonus of being the oldest house still in Portugese ownership.
+For our money, Ferreira is the best and has the added bonus of being the oldest house still in Portuguese ownership.

-- Mealtimes start at around noon for lunch and 7pm for dinner, although this will be later in the cities.
+- Mealtimes start at around noon for lunch and 7pm for dinner, although this could well be a couple of hours later in the cities.

 - Menus, especially in tascas, are simple; it is assumed you will understand that main courses are served all-inclusive with potatoes or rice and vegetables.

 - If you order water it will be bottled and you will be asked if you prefer it fresca (cold) or natural (room temperature).
-The Portuguese prefer their water at room temperature, even on a hot summer’s day …who knew?
+The Portuguese prefer their water at room temperature, even on a hot summer’s day …who knew that about Portugal?